List of awards and nominations received by Imelda Staunton

 In 2007, Staunton received international mainstream recognition for playing the antagonist Dolores Umbridge in Harry Potter and the Order of the Phoenix, the fifth instalment of the Harry Potter film series, and her performance earned her a nomination for the Saturn Award for Best Supporting Actress.
 Staunton's other television credits include the 2010 Christmas special miniseries Return to Cranford and the 2012 biographical film The Girl.
-For her portrayal of Alma Reville Hitchcock in the latter, she was nominated for the Primetime Emmy Award for Outstanding Supporting Actress in a Miniseries or a Movie, the British Academy Television Award for Best Supporting Actress and the Critics' Choice Television Award for Best Supporting Actress in a Movie or a Miniseries.
-Staunton's appearance in the role of human rights activist Hefina Headon in the historical comedy-drama film Pride (2014) brought her the British Independent Film Award for Best Supporting Actress as well as a nomination for the BAFTA Award for Best Actress in a Supporting Role.
-Alongside her film work, Staunton starred in a number of plays in the West End in the 2000s and went on to receive widespread acclaim for her performances in the 2012 London revival of Sweeney Todd as Mrs. Lovett and in the 2015 London revival of Gypsy as Momma Rose, winning the Laurence Olivier Award for Best Actress in a Musical for both in 2013 and 2016 respectively.
+For her portrayal of Alma Reville Hitchcock in the latter, she was nominated for the Primetime Emmy Award, the BAFTA TV Award and the Critics' Choice Television Award.
+Staunton's played human rights activist Hefina Headon in the historical comedy Pride (2014) brought her the British Independent Film Award as well as a nomination for the BAFTA Award.
+Alongside her work on screen, Staunton starred in many plays in the West End and went onto win the Olivier Awards for Best Actress in a Musical for the 2012 London revival of Sweeney Todd, the 2015 London revival of Gypsy, and the 2025 London revival of Hello, Dolly!, as Mrs. Lovett, Momma Rose, and Dolly Gallagher Levi respectively.
+In 2022, She portrayed Elizabeth II for the final two seasons of The Crown, garnering nominations for the BAFTA, the Golden Globe, and the Primetime Emmy Award.